-This guest post comes to us via the gorgeous and talented Corinne of Frock and Roll fame.
-Pop over to her blog for inspiring posts an career, love and living you life with style.
+This guest post comes to us via the gorgeous and talented Corinne of the now sadly defunct Frock and Roll fame.
+She was such a great blogger!

-The Symptoms: Tiredness, feelings of mild resentment towards blogging/computers in general, guilt, and the increasing urge to spend copious amounts of time watching Gossip Girl/shopping/doing anything that’s not even the closet bit related to blogging.
+The Symptoms: Tiredness, feelings of mild resentment towards blogging/computers in general.
+Guilt.
+The urge to spend copious amounts of time watching Gossip Girl/shopping/doing anything that’s not related to blogging.

 The Prescription: Watch Gossip Girl!
 GO shopping!
-Take a break from all things website-y and allow yourself to do so without feeling like the worst person in the world, because you're NOT! ''I just can’t be assed!''-itis strikes all of us down at some point, and the only sanity-saving solution is to decide to step away from the computer, and return to it when you’re feeling refreshed and motivated to write again.
+Take a break from all things website-y and allow yourself to do so without feeling guilty! ”I just can’t be bothered!”-itis strikes all of us down at some point.
+The only sanity-saving solution is to decide to step away from the computer, and return to it when you’re feeling refreshed and motivated to write again.
 (And you will!)

-Affliction #2: ‘I Don’t Know What To Write About'' Syndrome
+Blogging Burnout #2: ‘I Don’t Know What To Write About” Syndrome

 The Symptoms: Empty pages.
 Lack of content.